mvysny/karibu-testing/karibu-testing-v10/README.md

   exactly one **visible** component matching given criteria in the current UI; the function will fail if none, or more than one components are matching.
 For example: `_expectOne<Button> { caption = "Delete" }`.
 Java:
   `_assertOne(Button.class, spec -> spec.withCaption("Delete"));`.
 Note: this is
-  exactly the same as `_get()`, but it may communicate the intent of the test better if you're only asserting that there is exactly one such component.
+  exactly the same as `_get()`, but it may communicate the intent of the test better in the case when you're only asserting that there is exactly one such component.

 > I can't stress the **visible** part enough.
 Often the dump will show the button, the caption will be correct and everything